Interprofessional Teaching in Action Matters Award (I-TEAM Award)

 Application Requirements

-- Completed 2022 Qualtrics application that will provide examples on how the faculty team has met the criteria of the award.
+- Completed 2024 Qualtrics application that will provide evidence of how the team has met the award criteria.

 - You can peruse a preview PDF before using the actual form to submit the application.
-The application Qualtrics Link is: https://uic.ca1.qualtrics.com/jfe/form/SV_7O0zt6ZsAMfvsYm.
+The application Qualtrics Link will be forthcoming.

-- One letter of support from a learner, faculty member, or academic administrator (maximum two-page limit).
+- One and up to three signed letters of support from a learner, faculty member, or academic administrator.

 - Attachments that demonstrates how the program meets the award criteria.

-- Completed 2022 Qualtrics application that will provide examples on how the faculty team has met the criteria of the award.
+- Completed 2024 Qualtrics application that will provide evidence of how the team has met the award criteria.

 -